Services (Create / Refresh / Delete)

 API

-MatViews::Services::DeleteView.new(defn, cascade: false, if_exists: true).run
+MatViews::Services::DeleteView.new(defn, cascade: false, if_exists: true).call

 Options

-Option | Type | Default | Meaning |
+Option | Type | values | Default | Meaning |

-cascade | Boolean | false | Use CASCADE .
-Otherwise RESTRICT (error if dependents exist). |
+cascade | Boolean | true or false | false | Use CASCADE .
+Otherwise RESTRICT |

 status: :deleted